SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Headpose_Detection.md

 ```

 ### Use identified Face for HeadPose Detection
-Clip the identified Faces and send inference request for identifying HeadPose
+Clip the identified Faces and send inference request for detecting head pose
 - Replace #TODO: HeadPose Detection 3
 - Paste the following lines